 Building fulfillment redundancies — by partnering with different 3PLs or services — can help make your ops processes more robust.
 Having different fulfillment options available gives you the freedom and flexibility to adjust to market changes and still manage to fulfill customer orders in time.

-Jon is a master at taking disruptive products like Pipe17 to market.
+Jon is a master at taking disruptive B2B SaaS applications like Pipe17 to market.
 He worked for many years in the world of enterprise software, marketing to the global 2000.
-Drawn to the massive potential in ecommerce with still many unsolved problems, he is now at Pipe17 where he and his team are focused on thoughtful digital engagement with the ecommerce market space.
+Drawn to the massive potential in direct to consumer ecommerce where there are still many unsolved problems, he and his team are focused on thoughtful digital engagement with brands and merchants.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.